Skip to main content

 3. Go to the Buckets section.

-4. Open the baket page → Website tab.
+4. Open the bucket page → Website tab.

-5. In the Website block, turn on the toggle switch.
+5. In the Website block, turn on the toggle.

 6. Open the Hosting tab.

-7. Enter the path to the homepage object with a .html extension.
+7. Enter the path to the object with the home page and the .html extension.

 8. Click Save.

-1. If you want to keep the CSS styles file in the baket, upload it.
+1. If you want to store the CSS file in the bucket, upload it.

 2. In the control panel, on the top menu, click Products and select S3.